projectchrono/chrono/doxygen/documentation/manuals/chrono/motors.md

 ![](http://www.projectchrono.org/assets/manual/pic_ChLinkMotorLinearDriveline.png)

-In this example, also, we'll use a motion profile that consists in a cubic ascending ramp, a pause, a descending ramp, a pause, and then repeated forever; to this end we'll use chrono::ChFunction_Sequence and chrono::ChFunction_Repeat
+In this example, also, we'll use a motion profile that consists in a cubic ascending ramp, a pause, a descending ramp, a pause, and then repeated forever; to this end we'll use chrono::ChFunctionSequence and chrono::ChFunctionRepeat

 ~~~{.cpp}
 // Create the motor